 We also have many mobile hearing loops to assist and aim to provide support staff who are trained signers.

 Our modern railway station has been designed with easy access in mind.
 A covered walkway links the station to the terminal.
 There are passenger lifts to the platforms on both sides of the station - and station staff will be happy to help you get around.

 In the terminal, the check-in concourse, departures and arrivals are all on the ground floor.
-Airport security and our SkyLife lounge are both on the mezzanine level.
-Lifts, escalators and stairs enable easy access for everyone.
-If you think you may need help to board or leave your aircraft, or at any point during your journey through the terminal, please contact us before you travel, or visit the ticket desk in the main terminal.
+Airport security and our SkyLife lounge are both on the first floor, there is easy access for everyone.
+If you think you may need help boarding or disembarking the aircraft, or at any point during your journey through the terminal, please contact us before you travel, or visit the ticket desk in the main concourse.

 There are conveniently located disabled bays in our short stay and long stay car parks.
 If you need help getting to or from your car, please contact us before you travel or press the assistance button on the barrier prior to entry.

 Please note that a free period of 5 minutes is allowed for drop-offs/pick-ups in the Short Stay car park however if you require a longer time just speak to our team via the assistance button upon exit.

 Long Stay 1 car park is closest to the terminal, with the shortest distance to the check in concourse.